zidingz/h2o-3/h2o-docs/src/product/data-science/upliftdrf.rst

 - Lift (``auuc_type="lift"``) :math:`\frac{TY1}{T} - \frac{CY1}{C}`
 - Gain (``auuc_type="gain"``) :math:`(\frac{TY1}{T} - \frac{CY1}{C}) * (T + C)`

-For some observations groups the results should be NaN, in this case the results from NaN groups are linear interpolated to calculate AUUC and plot uplift curve.
+For some observation groups the results should be NaN.
+In this case, the results from NaN groups are linearly interpolated to calculate AUUC and plot uplift curve.

 .. image::
    :width: 425px